dabrahim/php-rest-app-skeleton/README.md

 Finally, the `SIGNATURE_KEY` constant holds the secret key that'll be used to sign your **JSON Web Tokens**.
 Choose a strong one and keep it secret.

-## Persistency management
+## Persistence management
-The framework has no _ORM tool_ yet so it uses the **DAO/DTO** pattern to handle persistence.
-The following explains how to organize your persistence layer, we assume that you already have a basic understanding of the pattern mentioned earlier otherwise we recommend you to learn more about it before using this framework.
+The framework has no [_ORM tool_](https://www.tutorialspoint.com/design_pattern/data_access_object_pattern.htm) yet so it uses the **DAO/DTO** pattern to handle persistence.
+The following explains how to organize your persistence layer, we assume that you already have a basic understanding of [this](https://www.tutorialspoint.com/design_pattern/data_access_object_pattern.htm) pattern otherwise we recommend you to learn more about it before using this framework.

 To create and persist objects of your model, you should follow a set of simple rules :